Proposed Building Permit Exemption

 I am go removing the need for permits on these listed buildings.

-Aaron McClurg 16 days ago
+Aaron McClurg About 1 month ago

 Removed by moderator.